schadokar/go-to-do-app/README.md

 `create-react-app client`

-# :computer: Start the application
+## :computer: Start the application

 1. Make sure your mongoDB is started
-2. From server directory, open a terminal and run
+2. Create a `.env` file inside the `go-server` and copy the keys from `.env.example` and update the DB connection string.
-   `go run main.go`
+3. From go-server directory, open a terminal and run `go run main.go`
-3. From client directory,
+4. From client directory,
    a. install all the dependencies using `npm install`
    b. start client `npm start`

-# :panda_face: Walk through the application
+## :panda_face: Walk through the application

 Open application at http://localhost:3000